Wer-Wolf/Morse-Cache/tool/README.md

 # **eeptool:**

-* Read/Write EEPROM files for the Morse-Cache
+* Read/Create EEPROM files for the Morse-Cache

 * Creates a binary file (*.bin*)

-***The binary provided with the release is comiled and tested for Linux!***
+***The binary provided with the release is compiled and tested for Linux!***

 # **Usage:**